jubishop/Tusk/README.md

 - `snow_day`
 - `tournament`

-Join the playlists you care about with a `|` between each one.
+List the playlists you care about with a `|` between each one.
 For example, if you want to only assign roles based on the ranks in the `doubles`, `standard`, and `tournament` playlists:

 ```shell
 !playlists doubles|standard|tournament